vitalics/playwright-prometheus-remote-write-reporter/README.md

 We additional recommends to use one of 2 practices for send metrics to prometheus via `collect` method:

 - on afterEach/afterAll hook
+- on each test
 - on base hook

+You also can use `using` keyword to automatically call `.collect` and `.reset` methods after the end of lexical environment.
+See [explicit resource management](https://github.com/tc39/proposal-explicit-resource-management) TC39 proposal.

 example: